Para Hills, South Australia: Timeline

-The suburb of Para Hills also has a school R-7, and was made in 1961 so it is over 47 years old.
-The school is on Francis Ave.

 Trivia

 Para Hills was used to showcase an 'expandable house' that allowed for rooms to be added in four stages.
 The house was part of the Housing Trust of South Australia's demonstration village opened in 1982.

 Transport

 The suburb is accessible from Adelaide by bus, (partly using Adelaide's O-Bahn Busway).
 A train station is approximately 2 kilometres to the west.

 Public transport began in 1961 with a once-daily, privately run return bus service to Adelaide.
 The service was run by "Lewis Brothers", initially with a £60 weekly subsidy from Reid Murray Developments.
 By 1974, when the Municipal Tramways Trust took over all buses and services in Para Hills, it had expanded to 44 buses and numerous routes.